TomFrost/Squiss/README.md

 ### aborted
 Emitted after a hard stop() if a request for new messages was already in progress.

+### autoExtendFail {message: Message, error: Error}
+Emitted if automatic VisibilityTimeout extensions are enabled, and Squiss attempts to extend a message that has either been deleted or otherwise expired.

 ### maxInFlight
 Emitted when Squiss has hit the maxInFlight cap.
 At this point, Squiss won't retrieve any more messages until at least `opts.receiveBatchSize` in-flight messages have been deleted.